econPreference/TermStructureModels.jl/docs/src/output.md

 !!! tip

-    To get posterior samples or posterior descriptive statistics of a specific parameter, we need to know which `struct` contains the parameter.
-Section [Notations](https://econpreference.github.io/TermStructureModels.jl/dev/notations/) organize which structs contain the parameter.
-Also, refer to the documentation of each `struct` in [the API section](https://econpreference.github.io/TermStructureModels.jl/dev/api/#API-documentation).
+    To get posterior samples or posterior descriptive statistics of a specific object, we need to know which `struct` contains the object as a field.
+Section [Notations](https://econpreference.github.io/TermStructureModels.jl/dev/notations/) organize which structs contain the object.